aemodular/GRAINS/Grains-MIDI-out/README.md

 # GRAINS "Midi out"
-an alternative Firmware for the AE Modular GRAINS module by tangible waves (using a samplerate-driven framework) providing the option to send out CVs and/or POTs as MIDI-CCvalues via MIDI-out over USB.
+an alternative Firmware for the AE Modular GRAINS module by tangible waves (using a samplerate-driven framework) providing the option to send out CVs and/or POTs as MIDI-CC values via MIDI-out over USB.

 As a bonus also MIDI-in over USB can be used to convert any MIDI-Key on/off to Gate and any MIDI-CC to CV for GRAINS